syncfusion-content/blazor-docs/blazor/rich-text-editor/toolbar.md

 ```

-## Quick inline toolbar
+## Quick Toolbar

 Quick commands are opened as context-menu on clicking the corresponding element.
-The commands must be passed to image, link and table attributes of the `RichTextEditorQuickToolbarSettings` property.
+The commands must be passed to image, link and table attributes of the [`RichTextEditorQuickToolbarSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorQuickToolbarSettings.html) property.

 | Target Element | Default Quick Toolbar items |
 |----------------|---------|